Structure Discovery

 People

-• Role clarity, and where ownership of a decision actually sits
+• Where ownership of a decision actually sits

-• Span of control, and which outcomes depend on a single individual
+• Outcomes that depend on a single individual

 • Onboarding friction for new hires